cvubrugier/mtp-galaxy-bug/README.md

     GetPartialObject: offset = 1554944 bytes, count = 512 bytes
     == FAIL ==

-If you don't want to use the provided bug reproducer, you can mount the file system with GVFS and copy the file to your machine:
+If you want to trigger the issue without the bug reproducer, you can mount the file system with [GVFS](https://wiki.gnome.org/Projects/gvfs) and copy the file to your
+machine:

     $ gio mount -li | grep activation_root
       activation_root=mtp://[usb:003,009]/